serverless/blog/post/2017-11-02-how-test-serverless-applications.md

 After testing and debugging your serverless application locally, you probably feel confident enough to deploy your application—at least to the dev stage.

-Keep in mind that the local environment is a bit different than the actual deployment environment: e.g., AWS Lambda limits don’t apply locally, so you'll need to make sure you’re not hitting any of those limits on deployment.
+Keep in mind that the local environment is a bit different than the actual deployment environment: e.g., AWS Lambda limits don’t apply locally, so you'll need to be careful to make sure you won't hitting any of those limits on deployment.

 Using multiple stages is a great way to have more confidence about your tests.
 You can have a QA environment that is an exact replica of your production environment, since they're running on the same infrastructure.
 This can ferret out hidden bugs you might miss when developing locally, such as issues with your function's IAM permissions or limitations around Lambda.

 Just like local testing, you can pass a mocked event to the `serverless invoke` command to test your deployed functions.
 But even better, now that your functions are deployed, you have the additional option of triggering the real event.

 In our `createThumbnail` example above, you can actually upload a photo to the S3 bucket in the dev stage and see how the `createThumbnail` Lambda reacts to that event.

 ## Investigating Internal Server Errors